wallarm/product-documentation/docs/2.14/waf-installation/nginx-plus.md

 ### 1. Install NGINX Plus and dependencies

-Install NGINX Plus and its dependencies using the [official NGINX instruction](https://www.nginx.com/resources/admin-guide/installing-nginx-plus/).
+Install NGINX Plus and its dependencies using these [official NGINX instructions](https://www.nginx.com/resources/admin-guide/installing-nginx-plus/).

 !!! info "Installing on Amazon Linux 2"
-    To install NGINX Plus on Amazon Linux 2, use the CentOS 7 instruction.
+    To install NGINX Plus on Amazon Linux 2, use the CentOS 7 instructions.

 ### 2. Add Wallarm WAF repositories